Have bad credit and want to help pay for college? See what’s available.

 Additionally—and especially if your student has a compelling personal story—you may find crowdfunding is worth a closer look.
 While there’s no guarantee your child will receive all the funding needed, crowdfunding can be a potential income source to defray the cost of attendance without having to deal with private loan applications and credit checks.
 For example, when Sarah Lawrence alum Thomas Speta had a drastic and last-minute change in his financial circumstances halfway through his sophomore year, he used crowdfunding to quickly cover his college expenses for the remainder of the semester.
 He was then able to work with the Sarah Lawrence financial aid office to put together a more advantageous package for his upperclassman years.

-With anything student loan-related, know what you’re signing up for, including the specific terms of the loan, the interest rate, what you’ll have to pay back, and how long you’ll have to pay it back.
+With anything student loan related, know what you’re signing up for, including the specific terms of the loan, the interest rate, what you’ll have to pay back, and how long you’ll have to pay it back.
 Comb through the fine print for any fees and penalties.
 Use Edmit’s earnings comparison tool by major to see if anticipated future earnings will cover the estimated student loan payments.
 And if not?
-Have the tough conversations with your child about student loan debt, college affordability, and potential return on investment.
-Because the last thing you want, as a parent with bad credit, is for your student’s college choice to create a debt situation where their credit gets affected poorly, too.
+Have the tough conversation with your child about student loan debt, college affordability, and potential return on investment.
+Because the last thing you want as a parent with bad credit, is for your student’s college choice to create a debt situation where their credit gets affected poorly, too.